+A 0% money transfer card is one that offers that transfer possibility combined with an interest-free introductory period on the cash that you’ve transferred.
 A money transfer card is a credit card which allows you to transfer cash to your current account from your credit card.
-A 0% money transfer card is one that offers that transfer possibility combined with an interest-free introductory period on the cash that you’ve transferred.
 This type of card is a useful financial tool if you need to pay off an overdraft or a payday loan or if you need to pay for something that can’t be charged on a credit card.
 If managed correctly, this can be one of the cheapest forms of borrowing.
 The best way to handle these debts, however, is to treat them like a loan.

 It’s not hard to see why a money transfer card can be appealing.
 But it’s not the best tool for all situations.
 If you want to avoid interest on purchases that you can make on a credit card, a 0% purchases credit card may serve you better.
 And if you are looking to pay down existing credit card debt, a balance transfer card is likely a better option.
 To find out how much you’ll save by using our balance transfer calculator.

-How we picked the best money transfer deals
+How we picked the best money transfer credit card deals

-Personal circumstances differ, so what may be a great card for one person, may not be for someone else.
+Personal circumstances differ, so what may be a great money transfer card for one person, may not be for someone else.
 Here at MyWalletHero we look to provide ratings and top picks that will suit the average reader.
 When considering a credit card, it is best to think about your own situation and how well the card will suit you.
 We’ll cover all of that in a little bit.

-But in the meantime, here are the top features we look at when selecting out list for the best money transfer cards:
+But in the meantime, here are the top features we look at when selecting out list for the best money transfer credit cards: